chef-boneyard/chef-web-docs-2016/includes_delivery/includes_delivery_users_ldap_user_edit.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+.. note:: In order to add or edit users, you must have root shell access and the **Admin** role assigned in |chef delivery|.

 To edit LDAP details for a user:

 #.
 Log into the |chef delivery| web UI as an administrator.